go-gist/gopi/README.md

-# Autogenerate REST APIs Based on Configuration
+# RestQL

+RestQL is a library that automatically generates REST APIs based on the provided configuration.
+Think of this library's API as a configuration itself.

 ## Configuration

 1. **Data Source**
-    - MySQL Connection String
+    - Database Connection String

-2. **API JSON Schema**
+2. **API Schema**
    - API URL
    - Payload Schema
    - Output Schema
-      - SQL Template
+   - Database Query Template